Noha-Yasser/windows-internals-exploration/README.md

 # Windows Security Internals Exploration

 ## Overview
-A practical exploration of Windows authentication mechanisms, focusing on registry file extraction and password hash cracking techniques.
+A hands-on exploration of Windows authentication internals, focusing on how credentials are stored and how attackers might extract and crack password hashes from the registry.

 ## Topics Covered
-- SAM & SYSTEM file extraction
+Extraction of SAM & SYSTEM registry files
-- Understanding Windows login process
+- Understanding the Windows logon process and hash storage
-- NTLM hash cracking
+- Cracking NTLM hashes using common tools

 ## Tools Used
-- mimikatz
+- Mimikatz– for dumping hashes from memory
-- John the Ripper
+- John the Ripper / Hashcat – for offline hash cracking
-- hashcat
-- RegSave/FTK Imager
+- FTK Imager / reg save – for safe extraction of registry hives

 ## Outcome
-Learned how Windows stores password hashes, and practiced cracking weak passwords using real tools in a safe lab environment.
+Built foundational understanding of credential storage in Windows environments.
+Practiced identifying and mitigating risks related to credential exposure, in a controlled lab setup.